tungstennn/EcomDataPipeline-DataOps/README.md

 ---
 ### 📌 **Status:** In Progress ⏳
-A detailed breakdown of the ETL process and schema will be added upon completion.
-Stay tuned! 🚀
+A detailed breakdown of the ETL process and schema will be added upon completion

 ---